 Like all states, New York makes it a crime to go into a building or onto land belonging to someone else without permission.
-Such behavior can result in a charge for burglary (by going into a building with the intent to commit a crime) or trespass (by going onto property without permission).
+Such behavior can result in a criminal charge of burglary or criminal trespass.
 Some burglaries, such as armed burglaries or burglaries of dwellings, can result in very severe penalties.

-Under New York's laws, a person commits burglary by entering or remaining unlawfully in a building with the intent to commit any crime (felony or misdemeanor) inside.
-Let's examine these elements further.
+Under New York's Penal Laws, a person commits burglary by unlawfully entering or remaining in a building with the intent to commit any crime (felony or misdemeanor) inside.

 New York divides burglary offenses into three classifications.
 Harsher penalties apply when the burglary involves a dwelling or serious risk of harm to victims.

 A person commits burglary in the third degree by knowingly entering or remaining unlawfully in a building with the intent to commit a crime inside.
 Such an offense is a class D felony and carries up to seven years in prison and a $5,000 fine or double the amount the offender gains from the crime (which is the same fine-related penalty for all levels of burglary).

 An offender faces second-degree burglary penalties by unlawfully entering or remaining in a dwelling with the intent to commit a crime.
 Second-degree burglary charges also apply when the crime involves a building and the offender or an accomplice does any of the following:

 Burglary in the second degree constitutes a class C felony, whereby a guilty party can receive up to 15 years in prison and a fine.

 A defendant commits burglary in the first degree when the offense involves a dwelling and the defendant:

 The law classifies this crime as a class B felony, which carries up to 25 years in prison and a fine.

 Depending on the circumstances of the crime, a defendant could end up with a conviction for attempted burglary or possession of burglary tools.